triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 Read through the documentation in [`model.py`](model_repository/vllm/1/model.py) to understand how to configure this sample for your use-case.

-Run the following commands to build the image and start the server container:
+Run the following commands to start the server container:

 ```
-docker build -t triton_vllm .
 docker run --gpus all -it --rm -p 8001:8001 --shm-size=1G --ulimit memlock=-1 --ulimit stack=67108864 -v ${PWD}:/work -w /work triton_vllm tritonserver --model-store ./model_repository
 ```